InfamousStarFox/docker-wordpress/README.md

 ```

 ### Run
-Then, with docker running, in terminal:
+With docker running, in terminal:
 ```bash
 docker-compose up -d
 ```